GinoMan/GinoMan/README.md

 # Bio #

-Gino Vincenzini is a programmer, designer, and consultant living in Chester County Pennsylvania with his wife, one son, and cat.
+Gino Vincenzini is a programmer, designer, and consultant living in Chester County Pennsylvania with his wife Marcela, son Ethan, and their cat Charlie.
+He often spends his free time programming or helping others learn programming.

+> First, solve the problem.
+Then, write the code. - John Johnson

 # I'm Currently Working on #